Universities in Shanghai - QS Best Student Cities Ranking | Top Universities

 Cost of studying in Shanghai

-This year, Shanghai ranked in the top 55 most affordable cities in the world (=53rd).
-And with students on paying on a low US$4,100 on avergae in tuition, it's easy to see why.
+This year, Shanghai ranked among the most affordable cities in the world, and with students on average paying tuition fees as low as US$4,100, it's easy to see why.

-In fact, Numbeo estimates a single person's monthly costs are US$691.03 without rent - this is substantially lower than other major cities around the world, including New York (US$1,358.60).
+In fact, Numbeo estimates a single person's monthly costs are around US$700 without rent - this is substantially lower than other major cities around the world, including New York.

 Careers in Shanghai

-Shanghai ranks in the top 20 cities in the world for employability, coming in at 20th - an impressive accolade.
+Shanghai ranks in the top cities in the world for employability.

 Important industries in Shanghai include financial services, wholesale and retail, real estate, transportation, construction, and manufacturing.
 Shanghai has also undergone major industrial restructuring and developing its high-tech industries.